 The Blog Post’s Author

-This part of the mockup gives the search engine bots some author information not found on the human-readable page.
+This part of the mockup provides search engine bots with author information that is not available on the human-readable page.

 The Author sameAs Property